What is a fracture?

 - Use a cane or walker if you need to.

 - Make sure your vision is as good as it can be.
-Get yearly eye exams and make sure to use your glasses or contacts.
+Have an eye exam every year and be sure to use your glasses or contacts.

 - Use a cane or walker if you need to.